stephengold/jme3-utilities/README.md

 The uneven shading of the level terrain is due to sunlight coming in at a low angle.
 Since it's noon, the easiest way to raise the sun's elevation is to decrease the observer's latitude.
+Also, the terrain is too dark.
 Try, for instance:

     sc.getSunAndStars().setObserverLatitude(0.2f);
+    sc.getUpdater().setMainMultiplier(4f);

 The sun looks like a boring white disc in the southern sky.
 For a more dazzling sun, apply a bloom filter to the viewport: